Aschteroth/udacity_capstone_project/README.md

 *Fig. 8: The highest scoring run of the experiment *

+#### Improvements
+to improve that score:

+- There are numerous other classification Algorithms to choose from, e.g. Linear Support Vector Machines, XGBoost, Light Gradient Boosting Machines or Random Forests.
+-

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.